getreu/tp-note/README.md

    **Minimal Linux console version without dependencies on GUI libraries**

-   The full featured version of _Tp-Note_ depends on GUI libraries like GTK that might not be installed on a headless system.
+   The full featured version of _Tp-Note_ depends on GUI libraries like GTK that might not be installable on a headless system.
 Either download the Musl version [x86_64-unknown-linux-musl/release/tp-note] or compile _Tp-Note_ without default features: